Watch the First Trailer for Jordan Peele and Nia DaCosta’s Candyman

 Recent Comments

-- DanteHopkins on Star Trek: Voyager Rewatch: “State of Flux” 1 min ago
+- Ki on Five SFF Novels Set in the Much-Maligned City of Toronto 1 min ago

-- MM on Lucasfilm Reveals Next Big Star Wars Publishing Project: The High Republic 3 mins ago

-- MaGnUs on Freecloud’s Just Another Word for Nothing Left to Lose — Star Trek: Picard’s “Stardust City Rag” 4 mins ago
+- TribblesandBits on “Please, my friends, choose to live” — Star Trek: Picard’s “The Impossible Box” 5 mins ago

-- D.L.
-Gardner on Connecting With Horses Is Like Living in a Fantasy Novel 7 mins ago

-- Scáth on Oathbringer Reread: Chapter One Hundred Seventeen 8 mins ago

-- K.J. on Crimes, Capers, and Gentleman Thieves: 5 Must-Read SFF Heist Novels 12 mins ago

-- ChristopherLBennett on Freecloud’s Just Another Word for Nothing Left to Lose — Star Trek: Picard’s “Stardust City Rag” 13 mins ago
+- ChristopherLBennett on “Please, my friends, choose to live” — Star Trek: Picard’s “The Impossible Box” 9 mins ago

+- John Cowan on The Left Hand of Darkness, Part I: Cold and Only Just Now Getting to War 18 mins ago

+- GarretH on “Please, my friends, choose to live” — Star Trek: Picard’s “The Impossible Box” 32 mins ago

+- writermpoteet on “Please, my friends, choose to live” — Star Trek: Picard’s “The Impossible Box” 32 mins ago

+- Jason Wright on “Please, my friends, choose to live” — Star Trek: Picard’s “The Impossible Box” 35 mins ago

-- Wayne on A Strange World in Crisis: The Ragged Astronauts by Bob Shaw 16 mins ago
+- AlanBrown on A Strange World in Crisis: The Ragged Astronauts by Bob Shaw 41 mins ago

-- JanaJansen on Freecloud’s Just Another Word for Nothing Left to Lose — Star Trek: Picard’s “Stardust City Rag” 40 mins ago

-- whitespine on Oathbringer Reread: Chapter One Hundred Seventeen 40 mins ago